 Hillary Clinton was my first real female hero.
 She came along for me when I desperately needed a female role model.
 She was everything I aspired to become and now realize I was already becoming.
 Although there are many outstanding women qualified to become our first female president, I feel Hillary earned that right to be the first.
 She earned the right to be the first female to break that ultimate glass ceiling.
 She wasn’t, and now I look to the future.
 However, I will always stand with Hillary Clinton.

 As Hillary became my first hero, I became my second hero.
 I have overcome much in my life to accomplish more than I ever expected.
 As the title reads, Women need Heroes Too.
 As girls and women, we need other females to look up to and emulate.
-We also need to be so proud of who we’ve become that we too become our hero.
+We also need to be so proud of who we’ve become so that we too become our hero.